 Biography of Count d'Orsay

-He was born in Paris, the second son of Albert Gaspard Grimaud, a Bonapartist general.
-His mother was Eleanore de Franquemont, an illegitimate daughter of the Duke of Württemberg and the Italian adventuress Anne Franchi, and his elder brother died in infancy.
+Alfred Guillaume Gabriel, the Comte d'Orsay, was born in Paris on September 4, 1801, as the second son of Albert Gaspard Grimaud, a Bonapartist general, and Eleanore de Franquemont, an illegitimate daughter of the Duke of Württemberg.
+His elder brother died in infancy.

 The comte's and Marguerite's pyramidal tomb at Chambourcy (Yvelines, France)